nesst-lab/comppedagogy/00_remote_worksheets/worksheetB.md

 You must use quotes around your message (in git bash you can also use double quotes, "created my first file").
 Don't use an apostrophe in the message itself.

 #### 10. Ok, time to send off your changes!
 A "push" takes whatever is in your own local version of the repository and essentially overwrites what's in the repository online.

-That means it's good practice to make sure your version is totally up-to-date with whatever is online.
-For example, if you and your co-author are both editing the same file at the same time and one of you pushes your changes and then the other does, one person's changes could get overwritten.
-For us right now, this shouldn't matter because we are all working on unique files, but this is a very good habit to be in.
-So first:
+`git push`

+*Note: Before you start an add-commit-push process, you should pull first.
+That will help guard against having to do merges if someone else has worked on files in between the time you started working (when you probably did a pull to get in all the changes since the last time you worked) and the time you are adding your own files.
+So the full process should be:*

+a.
+You get on your computer.

+`git fetch && git status`

+b.
+Read the message to see if it is telling you anything odd (e.g. if someone else forgot to push their changes on the lab computer before).
+Typically you will see how many commits you are behind.

 `git pull`

-To bring in changes from the repository.
-Normally this will not cause any problems.
-Then,
+c.
+Do your work <br>
+d.
+Push your work.
+`git fetch && git status`
+(`git pull`)
+`git add FILENAMES`
+`git commit -m "my most informative message"`
 `git push`

 #### 11. Now try making changes to your text file.
 Follow the commands in steps 2-3.